Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
-### Troubleshooting Rubber Caps Are Missing in SwitchBot Robot Vacuum K10+ Pro Combo Package

-Thank you for reaching out to us.
-We sincerely apologize for the inconvenience caused by our product.
-Regarding this issue, we would like to explain the situation with the silicone plugs:
-These small accessories were originally included to protect the four screw heads.
-However, after receiving thoughtful feedback about removal difficulties (especially when the plugs fit too snugly), we made a conscious choice to simplify the design.
-Here's what we've implemented:
-• Removed the plugs entirely from newer production batches
-• All manuals now reflect this change (we've retired old instructions mentioning the plugs)
-• Confirmed through testing that your vacuum works perfectly without them If your manual still shows plug-related information, you can safely ignore those pages.
-We're sorry for any confusion this outdated content might have caused.
-This experience has taught us to better balance protective design with user convenience.
-We've added new checkpoints in our production process to catch such details earlier.
-Please know we're always here if you notice anything else or just want to share suggestions.
-Your perspective makes our products better for everyone.

----
 ### Can I Use Alexa to Voice Control SwitchBot Mini Robot Vacuum K10+ to Clean a Specific Room?

 Sorry, currently it is not possible to use Alexa or Google Assistant to clean individual rooms by voice-control.
 We apologize for being unable to fulfill your request, and we will submit it to our product development department as a potential future project aimed at enhancing the product.
 Thank you for your cooperation.